CoderDennis/holidays/README.md

 ## Installation

-The package can be installed as:

-  1. Add holidays to your list of dependencies in `mix.exs`:
+Add holidays to your list of dependencies in `mix.exs`:

     def deps do
-          [{:holidays, "~> 0.1.1"}]
+      [{:holidays, "~> 0.2.0"}]
     end

 ## Usage

-The Holidays application must be started
+  1. The Holidays application must be started.
+  2. Initialize the definition modules you want to use.
+This may be one of the modules defined in this library or you may define your own.

+    Holidays.Definitions.Us.init()

+  3. Call the `on` function, passing in a date and a list of regions.

     iex> Holidays.on({2016, 1, 1}, [:us])
     [%{name: "New Year's Day"}]